Auction designs to increase incentive compatibility and reduce self-scheduling in electricity markets: Introduction

 If a market has non-convex costs, often no uniform price can be found that supports the market operator's schedule, resulting in significant lost opportunity costs.
 A number of methods for pricing in the presence of non-convexities have been proposed.
 Authors in \cite{oneill_efficient_2005} propose relaxing integrality and fixing binary variables to the previously-found optimal values, a method we will call fixed configuration pricing (FCP).
 This can result in instances in which the generator that sets the price does not have the highest variable costs, and thus the price may decrease as demand increases.
 Lost opportunity costs may be high, i.e., generators may not be incentivized to follow the central dispatch decision.
 Another proposal by \cite{gribik_market-clearing_2007} called convex hull pricing (CHP) seeks to find a uniform price that minimizes lost opportunity costs.
 There is evidence this approach improves long-run incentives \cite{herrero_electricity_2015,azizan_optimal_2020,mays_investment_2020,byers_long-run_2022}, and \cite{andrianesis_computation_2021} propose a new computationally tractable method using Dantzig-Wolfe decomposition to find exact convex hull prices.

 While attention in incentive compatibility discussions is primarily given to economic offers \cite{baldick2004theory,sioshansi2007good,hortaccsu2008understanding}, non-convex markets raise the possibility of increasing payoffs by submitting zero-cost supply offers for the desired level of production.
-A stylized test case proposed in \cite{eldridge_pricing_2018,eldridge_algorithms_2020}, replicated in Section \ref{sec:stylizedtestcase}, demonstrates that market power in non-convex markets can be exercised by becoming a price taker.
+A stylized test case proposed in \cite{eldridge_pricing_2018,eldridge_algorithms_2020}, replicated in Section \ref{sec:stylizedtestcase}, demonstrates that market power in non-convex markets can be exercised by self-committing.
 Some Nash equilibria strategies include zero-cost supply offers.